pixelwizard2/Project.App--Netify---Smart-IoT-Transformation-of-Everyday-Wireless-Devices/README.md

 - **The goal is** to innovate user experience by integrating everyday Bluetooth devices into the IoT environment,
                 simplifying user interfaces, and **applying IoT technology in daily life.**

-<br> <br> <br>
+<br> <br>

 ## Research Approach (프로젝트 연구 방향)

 Smartphones can easily connect to wireless products through Bluetooth with a single button press.
+However, devices like Bluetooth speakers **require manual interaction for connection**, especially for new or shared products.
 <br>
 <img width="914" alt="화면6" src="https://github.com/pixelwizard2/Project.App--Netify---Smart-IoT-Transformation-of-Everyday-Wireless-Devices/assets/138272416/c5c3f241-4a9a-4043-9c68-9e524781ce64">
 <br>
-However, devices like Bluetooth speakers **require manual interaction for connection**, especially for new or shared products.
 The project **aims to develop a mechanism where wireless products can be turned on or off upon user request through an app, and the app automatically registers and connects to the device.**

-<br> <br> <br>
+<br> <br>

 ## Technical Stack and Libraries (기술 스택 및 라이브러리)